mrazomej/phd/docs/src/chapter_05/section_11_cell_age_dist.md

 $$
 We now have the growth rate $\mu$ written in terms of the cell cycle length probability distribution $f(a)$ and the probability $P(0)$.
-Since $P(a)$ is a probability distribution it must be normalized, i.e.
+Since $P(a)$ is a probability distribution, it must be normalized, i.e.,
 $$
 \int_0^\infty P(a) da = 1.
 $$